solana-labs/solana/book/src/testnet-participation.md

 ## Testnet Participation
-This document describes how to participate in a public testnet as a validator node using the *Grandview v0.13* release.
+This document describes how to participate in the beta testnet as a validator node.

 Please note some of the information and instructions described here may change in future releases.